nerok/python-podgen/readme.md

 --------------------------

 * The updates to Apple's podcasting guidelines since 2016 have not been implemented.
-This includes the new categories, the ability to mark episodes with episode and season number, and the ability to mark the podcast as "serial".
+This includes the ability to mark episodes with episode and season number, and the ability to mark the podcast as "serial".
 It is a goal to implement those changes in a future release.
 * We do not follow the RSS recommendation to encode &amp;, &lt; and &gt; using